WWE News: Roman Reigns Going To ‘SmackDown,’ ‘The Big Dog’ Welcomes The Change?

 — Handy (@HandyRed) March 17, 2017

-But there’s another motivation behind giving Roman Reigns a new home over at SmackDown Live, according to the latest WWE news from Sportskeeda: He’s trying for a run for the World Heavyweight Champion belt.
+But there’s another motivation behind giving Roman Reigns a new home over at SmackDown Live, according to the latest WWE news from Sportskeeda: because he’s trying for a run for the World Heavyweight Champion belt.
 As much as fans would love to say that the Universal Championship belt is analogous to the World Heavyweight Championship belt, it simply isn’t so: the latter carries much more prestige — partly because it’s been around longer — than the former.

 And frankly, Reigns went as far as he was going to go in Raw.
-How many more times can he go up against Kevin Owens, really?
+How many more times can he fight Kevin Owens, really?

 “SmackDown Live has a shortage of top babyfaces, so having Reigns go to the blue brand may help their cause.
 However, fans don’t look to stop booing The Big Dog anytime soon.To be fair to the WWE, AJ Styles, who serves as SmackDown Live’s top heel, consistently gets cheered as a babyface, and this hasn’t stopped them from using The Phenomenal One as a top heel.”

-Daily Roman Reigns Pic???????????? #RomanReigns #RomanEmpire pic.twitter.com/SmLA40Hf52
+Daily Roman Reigns Pic ???????????? #RomanReigns #RomanEmpire pic.twitter.com/SmLA40Hf52

 — Geoff (@NaosEmpireBoss) March 15, 2017